xvedra/OpenDsc/README.md

 *****************************************************************
 CAUTION: Does not work with Skysafari 7 Plus (...2023)!!!!!!!!

-(Something is wrong in this version)
+(Something is wrong in this version.
+Perhaps now is working...)

 Works fine with Skysafari 5 Plus